vaadin/proposal-for-vaadin-form/README.md

 # Vaadin Form: Proposal
-Small and fast framework-agnostic library for creating forms with Web Components.
-Strongly typed with TypeScript.
-Includes plenty of examples of good form UX patterns.
+We are planning to build a small and fast framework-agnostic library for creating forms with Web Components.
+Strong typing using TypeScript.
+Lot of examples to use good UX patterns.

 ## Vaadin Form goals
-_You need a form in your app?
+_Do you need a form in your app?
 Not sure how to do it best?
-Vaadin Form docs explain what makes a good form UX, and how to implement it using the `vaadin-form` web component so that the code is clean, bug free and easy to maintain._
+Vaadin Form docs explain what makes a good form UX, and how to implement it using the `vaadin-form` web component so that the code is clean, bug-free and easy to maintain._

 Vaadin Form _should_:
  - explain how to create great forms with Web Components
  - give ready-to-use examples for common use cases
  - make typical tasks like validation, submission handling, and form state management much easier to implement than with plain JavaScript
  - support TypeScript to allow static type-checking
+ - work smoothly with any standard Web Components
  - work out-of-the-box with Vaadin Components
- - work smoothly with any standard Web Components
  - be small and fast with little run-time overhead

 ## Status
-We are validating the idea, there is no implementation yet.
+We are validating the idea.
+There is no implementation yet.
 Your feedback is welcome!
 Please [create issues](https://github.com/vaadin/proposal-for-vaadin-form/issues/new) in this repo.

 ## Overview and motivation
 Forms are overwhelmingly common on the Web and even more so in line-of-business apps.
 Yet, it's surprisingly difficult to make forms with a good UX.
-And for complex forms the DX often suffers as well.
+And for complex forms, the DX often suffers as well.

 Vaadin helps developers build web apps that users love.
-Good support for making forms has been a strong side of Vaadin, and we want that to remain as the front-end technology used in Vaadin evolves over time.
-When building UIs with Web Components, developers would be looking to answer the same quesitons about making forms:
+Excellent support for making forms has been a strong side of Vaadin, and we want that to remain as the front-end technology used in Vaadin evolves.
+When building UIs with Web Components on the client-side, developers would be looking to answer the same questions about making forms:
  - how to show backend data in a form
  - how to submit a form to the backend
  - how to validate a form (per field / as a whole)